-See paragraph 10.8 for limitations on glass; paragraph 10.9 for limitations on thatch and wood shingles; and paragraphs 10.6 and 10.7 and Tables 6 and 7 for limitations on plastic rooflights.
+- See paragraph 11.8 for limitations on glass; paragraph 11.9 for limitations on thatch and wood shingles; and paragraphs 11.6 and 11.7 and Tables 6 and 7 for limitations on plastic rooflights. - † The designation of external roof surfaces is explained in Appendix A. (See Table A5 for notional designations of roof coverings.)

-The designation of external roof surfaces is explained in Appendix A. + (See Table A5 for notional designations of roof coverings.)
-Separation distances do not apply to the boundary between roofs overed walkways.
+Separation distances do not apply to the boundary between roofs of a pair of semi-detached houses (see para 11.5) and to enclosed/ covered walkways.
 However, see Diagram 11 if the roof passes over the top of a compartment wall.

-Openable polycarbonate and PVC rooflights which achieve a Class 1 (National class) or Class C-s3, d2 (European class) rating by test, see paragraph 10.7, may be regarded as having an AA (National class) designation or BROOF(t4) (European class) classification.
+Openable polycarbonate and PVC rooflights which achieve a Class 1 (National class) or Class C-s3, d2 (European class) rating by test, see paragraph 11.7, may be regarded as having an AA (National class) designation or BROOF(t4) (European class) classification.